 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint and within the following timescales:

-six years from the date of the act or omission about which you are complaining occurring; or
+no later than one year from the date of the act or omission about which you are complaining occurring ; or

-three years from the date you should reasonably have known there were grounds for complaint.
+no more than one year from when you should reasonably have known there were grounds for complaint.

 Solicitors Regulation Authority